 Another find from Gözlühöyük is a fragmented basalt stele that displays a typical dining scene like several examples from Maraş.
 Husband, wife and the partially visible child are depicted around a table.
-However, the lotus plant in the middle as well as those in the hands of the couple are drawn very much in Egyptian style.
-Like that of the Storm-God above, the man's headpiece has an Egyptian style ureaus on it.
-It has been dated to the around 800-725 BCE.
-Both steles are on display in Gaziantep Museum.
+However, the lotus plant in the middle as well as those in the hands of the couple is drawn very much in Egyptian style.
+Like that of the Storm-God above, the man's headpiece has an Egyptian style uraeus on it.
+It has been dated to around 800-725 BCE.
+Both of the steles are on display in the Gaziantep Archaeology Museum.

 Click on the pictures for larger images.

 Bonatz, D. Syro-hethitische Grabdenkmal, Mainz: Zabern, 2000.
 (C 28)